Regaining Your Strength After Chemo: Your Complete Guide

 In the post-chemo journey, one unexpected ally is exercise.
 While fatigue might make it seem counterintuitive, multiple studies, including a 2018 meta-analysis in the Journal of Cancer Survivorship, have shown that exercise can significantly reduce cancer-related fatigue and improve physical functioning.

 When I had cancer, I remember feeling tired and drained.
 But one thing that gradually built up my strength was incorporating exercise into my routine.
+While it’s one of the last things you want to do when diagnosed with cancer, it’s one of the best practices you can add to your routine for both your mental and physical health.

 Initially, moving may seem daunting, and that’s okay.